j19sch/j19sch.github.io/posts/2025/20250114-benchmarking-counterstring-implementations-in-typescript.md

 }
 ````

 I wouldn't recommend this as a solution.
 If you try to generate a really long counterstring, you'll run out of call stack.
 It was a fun exercise, though.
 And I pleasantly surprised myself by getting it right immediately.
 I wrote the code, ran the tests, and they were all green.
-Having worked through all the other implemenations first, really paid off in that way.
+Having worked through all the other implementations first, really paid off in that way.

 ## Add one at a time or both at once